 Storage instructions

-Store leftover cream cheese frosting in the refrigerator in an airtight container for about 3-5 days.
-The frosting will be hard coming out of the refrigerator.
-Let it sit out at room temperature for about 30 minutes to soften.
-You can also rewhip it briefly with an electric mixer to make it soft and easy to work with again.
+Refrigerate: Store in an airtight container for 3-5 days.
+Frosting will be firm when cold.
+Let sit at room temperature for 30 minutes to soften, or rewhip briefly with an electric mixer before using.

 Serving Suggestions